bogaogit/model-editor-be/README.md

 display img as matrix, can zoom in and out, once click on img, it will jump to the video if video has transcript. create new view with imgs and transcribe part grouped.

+Cron job task for controlling the entire flow